psu-efd/Computing-in-CEE/README.md

 # See static render on nbviewer

-GitHub does not support certain features of in the Jupyter Notebook.
+GitHub does not support certain features in the Jupyter Notebook.
 You can view a static render on [nbviewer](https://nbviewer.jupyter.org/github/psu-efd/Computing-in-CEE/blob/master/index.ipynb).

 # Why another book?